luxtu/graphs_in_ophthalmology/README.md

-# network-eval
+# graph classifcation
-evaluation of physiological networks in graph representation
+classification of graphs